On the Day of the TASC/TASC-ASL Test

 The following guidelines apply during the entire test session, which begins when you are admitted to the test center, include breaks and ends when you leave the test center.

-- Dress appropriately.
-Testing room conditions vary.
-Dress in layers to ensure you are ready for any room temperature.
-Please avoid wearing black, dark blue, red or white clothing as these colors blend in with the backdrop and may cause difficulty in scoring the recorded interview.
+- Please avoid wearing black, dark blue, red or white clothing as these colors blend in with the backdrop and may cause difficulty in scoring the recorded interview.

 - Test centers do not have large waiting areas.
 Friends or relatives who accompany you to the test center are not permitted to wait in the test center or be in contact with you while you are taking the test.
 Except for ETS-authorized observers, visitors are not permitted in the testing room while testing is in progress.

 - Food, beverages and tobacco are not allowed in the testing room.

 - If you have health-related needs that require you to bring equipment, beverages or snacks into the testing room or to take extra or extended breaks, you need to follow the accommodations request procedures in the Bulletin Supplement for Test Takers with Disabilities or Health-Related Needs (PDF).

 - Cell phones, smartphones (e.g., Android, BlackBerry, iPhone), tablets, PDAs and other electronic, listening, recording, scanning or photographic devices are not allowed in the test center.
 If you are found to be in possession of any of these devices before, during or after the test administration, your device may be inspected and/or confiscated and you will be dismissed from the test.
 Your test fees will be forfeited and your scores will be canceled, even if dismissal is not enforced on the day of the test.
 Test administrators are not permitted to hold cell phones or other devices for anyone.